 While Mark notoriously overuses the word kai (sometimes meaning and while other times simply marking where clauses begin), the two sections have similar and relatively restrained kai density (5% and 6% of length, compared with 9% for 16:1-8).
 Finally, both sections feature free-floating pronoun usage, telling us what he says and does, without first identifying who he is, which is a peculiarity of Mark’s style.

 The sections differ greatly in how much Mark has prepared the reader for their contents.
 We are well prepared by 15:40-41 and 16:1-8 for the two points made in 16:9, that Jesus actually had risen shortly before the women visited, and that Mary Magdalene had had earlier dealings with him.
 Peter has been shown crying before, at 14:72.
 We’ve already seen Jesus in “another form” in the transfiguration.
 Jesus correcting his disciples is nothing new, either.
 The theme of belief and disbelief runs throughout the Gospel.
 In particular, the notion that “seeing is believing” has been addressed as recently as 15:32.
+The disciples’ failure to grasp, much less believe in, the concept of Jesus rising from the dead has hung over the second half of the gospel, since verse 9:9.
 As with everything in the undisputed Gospel, all the action in 16:9-14 takes place on Earth and involves some interaction among earth-dwellers.
 Even “alone” in the wilderness, Jesus is with the wild animals.

 Nothing earlier in Mark prepares the reader for a scene where Jesus confers teaching authority and responsibility exclusively on his disciples, especially as regards Gentiles.
 Mark‘s Jesus has already specifically commissioned a preacher in the heavily Gentile Decapolis region, a preacher who evidently enjoys some effectiveness (5:19-20).
 Earlier Mark also shows much awareness of Paul, a non-disciple with his own claims to helping spread the Word, especially among Gentiles, independently of the disciples’ commission.